bymerej/tlevine-n.an/readme.md

 This stores both public and private dotfiles.

 ### Public dotfiles
-Unpack n.an to your home director; when you do that, the public dotfiles will be created there, and you can already make updates to them and commit them.
+Unpack n.an to your home directory; when you do that, the public dotfiles will be created there, and you can already make updates to them and commit them.